 - The '30s: Two dollars to rent a motel room for the night.
 An early scene has the bus stopping at a place that sells food and beverages—for 10 cents.
 There's also the fact that the ten dollars Peter had on him would have provided them with enough food to last the whole trip.
 Something practically unthinkable today.

-- Abhorrent Admirer: A very obnoxious guy hits on Ellie on the bus so Peter starts pretending to be her husband.
+- Abhorrent Admirer: Annoying fellow bus passenger Oscar Shapeley hits on Ellie, so Peter starts pretending to be her husband.

-- She falls for him because of him being a bit of a jerk now and then—she likes someone who stands up to her and isn't impressed by her (father's) money.
+- All Girls Want Bad Boys: Peter is kind of a jerk to Ellie in some scenes.
+She falls for him because of him being a bit of a jerk now and then—she likes someone who stands up to her and isn't impressed by her (father's) money.

-Ellie: I love you.
+- Anguished Declaration of Love: Ellie talks Peter into telling her about his ideal woman, and he waxes poetic about a South Pacific beach and how he'd take her there to lie on the sand and watch the stars.
+Ellie crosses the Wall of Jericho to tell him that's exactly what she wants, too.Ellie: I love you.
 Nothing else matters.
 We can run away.
 Everything will take care of itself.
 Please, Peter, I can't let you out of my life now.
 I couldn't live without you.

 - Belligerent Sexual Tension: They sure do snipe at each other a lot in the beginning.